rycus86/githooks/githooks/Readme.md

     hook it belongs to, in case it is needed (?).

 3. Checksums should be stored as SHA1 filenames (as described above) in

-    - the directory specified in the global Git config `githooks.checksumCacheDir` or if not existing
+    - the directory specified in the global Git config `githooks.checksumCacheDir` or if not existing (can be made `<installDir>/checksums` during install)
-    - the directory `<installDir>/checksums` or if not existing in
     - the directory `<repo>/.git/.githooks.checksums`.

 This is more efficient, since we only have to search for such a file and we know we have trusted this hook.
 Instead of parsing the file for every hook run.
 Note: `git commit` runs several hooks, and all need to re-read the same stuff again.